Consensys/doc.goquorum/docs/tutorials/private-network/adding-removing-qbft-validators.md

     The validator `0x2aabbc1bb9bacef60a09764d1a1f4f04a47885c1` was removed and the validators list now only has five addresses.

-1. Check that node 5 is not validator
+1. Check that node 5 is not validator:

     ```bash
     geth attach http://localhost:22005